Skip to content

 What's Changed in Ethiopia — 2024 to 2026

 The threat picture has shifted measurably in the last 18 months.
-Any current Ethiopia security plan needs to account for:
+Any current Ethiopia security plan needs to account for these changes.

 This is the picture shaping every R&H deployment in Ethiopia in 2026.